The prices in this guide are accurate as of 2023*

 Hip to gable loft conversions will add a lot more space and natural light to your home.
 Due to structural changes required to the joists and roof of your home, they usually fall in a higher-end cost bracket, costing a little less than mansard conversions.

-Hip to gable loft conversion prices, according to size:
+Hip to gable loft conversion prices, according to size and number of windows:

 A hip to gable loft conversion usually takes between 6 and 9 weeks to complete.